Updated November 23, 2023

 The bid-ask spread is the difference between the bid price and asks price that dealers quote and it is the source of the dealer’s compensation.

 Examples of Bid-Ask Spread Formula

 Let’s take an example to find out the Bid-Ask for a company: –

 Bid-Ask Spread Formula – Example #1

-Hence we can calculate the bid-ask spread by simply subtracting bid price from the asking price.
+Hence we can calculate the bid-ask spread by subtracting the bid price from the asking price.